OCA/sale-workflow/sale_order_type/README.rst

 Sale Order Types
 ================

 This module adds a typology for the sale orders.
+In each different type, you can define, invoicing and refunding journal, a warehouse and a sequence.

+You are able to select a sale order type by partner so that when you add a partner to a sale order it will get the related type and warehouse to it.

 Bug Tracker